School of Engineering

 We really do not expect another pure online semester, but who knows…?

-The winter semester starts on 22nd of September 2022 with the introduction week.
+The summer semester starts on 20th of March 2023 with the introduction week.
 We advise exchange students to arrive slightly earlier so that they can settle in before the start of studies.
 Please be prepared to self-isolate after arriving in Germany, if this is again recommended by the government at the time.

 Hochschule Mainz is monitoring the situation closely, and we continue to adhere to government guidelines and keep you informed.

 The City of Mainz informs on: